betrusted-io/betrusted-scripts/README.md

 ## Fused-locked Devices

+Devices where the eFuse has been blown & secured will only accept SoC images that are encrypted to the device's key.
+As JTAG burning of the FLASH requires loading an intermediate bitstream, this intermediate bitstream must be encrypted to your device.

 If you have the backup key of a fuse-locked device, you can use the scripts here to unbrick a device.
 You can specify the backup key with the `--key` argument to either `update_xous.sh` or `provision_xous.sh` scripts.